Chan-Xu/IQ-Step/admin/G-features.md

 (including shape and orientation).
 - Using axis of coordinates to represent the board.
 - Using for loop to combine pieces and board.
--Using math function to represent the postion instesd of using if to discuss;
+- Using math function to represent the position instead of using it to discuss.
--add background image
+- Add background image.
--add the rule to tell how to play it;
+- Add the rule bottom to tell how to play it.
-- switch the scene between the rule and the game;
+- Switch the scene between the rule screen and the game screen.